-The mathematician Benoit Mandelbrot died today of pancreatic cancer at the age of 85.
-I guess most people don’t have a clue who he is, but he used to be one of my unlikely childhood heroes.
+The mathematician Benoit Mandelbrot died today of pancreatic cancer at the age of 85, but most people probably don’t have a clue who he was.

-Typical behavior of a fractal geometry is that more intricate details are shown the more it is zoomed in.
+The infinitely complex patterns of a fractal geometry become apparent as more intricate details appear during recursive zooming.
 If you are unfamiliar with the Mandelbrot set, have a look at this video.

-The colours are simply representing certain numbers in the complex plane.
-Think of it the same way as the images of space we see from the telescopes where the colours are vividly enhanced.
+The colors are simply representing certain numbers in the complex plane.
+Think of it the same way as the images of space we see from the telescopes where the colors are vividly enhanced.